Skip to Main Content

 • Generally, a certificate of insurance does not cost you anything.
 Some insurance companies may have a small fee for business owners requesting a COI, especially if they have to list a client as an additional insured on the insurance policy as a contract condition.
 The fee varies by broker or insurance company.
 If you are using a certificate of insurance as proof of auto insurance, you will likely not have to pay anything for the COI.

-• A COI lasts as long as the effective date on the policy does.
-Once the policy period expires, the certificate holder may want to request an updated certificate of insurance to prove continued insurance coverage is in place.
-If the policy is canceled prior to the expiration date, the insurance company will typically provide a notice.
+• A COI is basically a snapshot of the current insurance policy so when the policy expires, so does the COI.
+If a person or business needs a current COI on file at all times, they may want to request an updated COI annually to prove insurance is in place.
+If the policy is canceled prior to the expiration date, the insurance company should provide a notice.